 For a few years, I lived with friends who loved ordering from Glossier.
 With every order it seemed, we'd all go in on a Balm Dotcom Trio.
 I'm still nursing two tubes, an original and a cherry, and I can't say it's a bad thing.
 There's something special about applying this salve to your lips—that Glossier je ne sais quoi.

 One of the main things I was desperate to reintroduce was exfoliation.
 Months of a very simple skincare routine meant that pores in my T-zone were in need of a cleanse.
 I trusted First Aid Beauty enough at this point to give its facial pads a try.
-Initially, I only used these pads once a week but have since increased to twice a week, and I'm really happy with the results: no bumps or redness or breakouts and my pores are noticeably smaller.
+Initially, I only used these pads once a week but have since increased to twice a week, and I'm really happy with the results: no bumps. redness, or breakouts and my pores are noticeably smaller.

 Call me crazy for even thinking of introducing a full-on retinol serum into my routine.
 But having such a paired down skincare regimen has forced me to see whatever all those Korean beauty products were covering up.
 Since my skin has been PD-free for so long, I decided to give this gentle serum a try, and not only has my skin taken to it just fine, I see results even with just weekly use.
 (Hey, I know it's gentle, but I still need to be careful!)